 The parties' familiarity with the particular issues for review on appeal in the district's petition for review and the parents' answer thereto is also presumed and will not be recited here.
-The gravamen of the parties' dispute on appeal is whether the IHO erred in ordering the CSE to reconvene to classify the student as a student with an emotional disturbance, to recommend a 12-month school year program in a residential treatment center with remedial and therapeutic special education services, and to place the student in a State-approved nonpublic school.
+The crux of the parties' dispute on appeal is whether the May 2013 CSE's recommendation of a 12:1+4 special class placement with the services of a full-time 1:1 health paraprofessional was appropriate for the student and the appropriateness of the assigned public school site.